jiinjeong/CSVolunteer/README.md

        color: blue;
       }
       ```
-  * In the case of conflicting rules of equal specificity, the *latter rule* will be applied.
+  * In the case of conflicting rules of equal specificity, the *latter (lower-down) rule* will be applied.
     * For example:
     ```css
     .class_a{